C-Hear/chif-tutorials/README_EXTERNAL_API.md

 #### Token Authorization Access

-Not all tokens contain the same access as others, All tokens are associated to their parent organization and their payment plan, this determines the tokens ability to access certain features, ( !!!
-Has Not Deen Determined !!! )
+Not all tokens contain the same access as others, All tokens are associated to their parent organization and their payment plan, this determines the tokens ability to access certain features, see plan description for limitations

 ### Accessible ENDPOINTS